ggarra13/mrv2/README.md

   Then, you need to further follow some steps as in the README.md file provided in the installer.

-- Windows and Chrome, like macOS, also protect you from installing files from the Internet.
-When you first download it with Chrome it may warn you that it is not an usual archive to be downloaded.
-Make sure to click on the right up arrow menu to Save it anyway.
+- Windows, like macOS, also protect you from installing files from the Internet.
-  You cannot open the .exe from Chrome directly.
-You will need to open Windows Explorer and go to the Downloads directory.
-You should then run it from there.
-  Then Windows will popup a Blue box telling you Windows SmartScreen prevented the start of an unknown application and that you can place your PC at risk.
+  Windows will popup a Blue box telling you Windows SmartScreen prevented the start of an unknown application and that you can place your PC at risk.
   Click on the More Information text and a Button that says Run anyway or